prefigurativeengine/prefengine/README.md

 # Prefigurative Engine

 Prefengine is an application designed to provide a unified interface to create business software similar to an ERP or BPM, but for grassroots, activist organizations.
-By solving issues present in horizontal organizing, the project hopes to make organizing less exhausting and more accessible for everyone involved.
-In more technical terms, it is engine software that will construct and run organizational p2p app, made in Rust.
+By solving issues present in horizontal organizing with a private peer-to-peer network, the project hopes to make organizing less exhausting and more accessible for everyone involved.
+In more technical terms, it is engine software that will construct and run an organizational p2p app, made in Rust.

+Right now the project has been planned out extensively, however the actual code is very minimal and the few basic features it does have have not been made robust.
+The roadmap below lays out where the project is currently expected to go in the future.

 ## Roadmap

 The following broad milestones listed represent the kind of app prefengine should be capable of producing.
 Subject to change.

-0. Protoype
+0. Protoype (Basic implementation of essential functions)
-abilities of all three layers
+ - [x] Storing peer data
+ - [x] Storing app data
+ - [x] NAT traversal
+ - [ ] Messaging peers (Most functions for this are created using Reticulum, however communication still isn't up and running yet)

-1. Basic Team Collaboration App abilities of all three layers
+1. Basic Team Collaboration App

- - Reliable, Partially-synchronous Messaging
+ - [ ] Reliable, Partially-synchronous Messaging
- - Reliable, Partially-synchronous Replication
+ - [ ] Reliable, Partially-synchronous Replication
- - SQL Data Storage
+ - [ ] SQL Data Storage

- - Basic Team Chat
+ - [ ] Basic Team Chat
- - Basic Team Project-management
+ - [ ] Basic Team Project-management
- - Basic Team Decision-making
+ - [ ] Basic Team Decision-making

 2. Basic Organization App
-abilities of all three layers

- - Multi-Database Replication
+ - [ ] Multi-Database Replication

- - Basic Member
+ - [ ] Basic Member System
- - Basic Calender
+ - [ ] Basic Calender
- - Basic Environment Modeling
+ - [ ] Basic Environment Modeling

+Unorganized

+ - [ ] Rust implementation of Reticulum

 ## Compiling from source

 1. Ensure you have [Rust](https://www.rust-lang.org/tools/install), [Python 3](https://www.python.org/downloads/), and Reticulum (with ```pip install RNS```) installed.
+Reticulum in particular is the basic p2p networking tool for prefengine.
 2. Clone the repository:
     ```bash
     git clone https://github.com/your-username/your-repo.git